 - a. modules taken at level 7 - b. sandwich placement modules, work-based or work-related modules - c.
-Independent Study Module (in courses where independent study is assigned to a specific module).
+Independent Study module (in courses where independent study is assigned to a specific module).

-4.4.2 Provided students have passed modules worth a minimum of 80 credits at the same level (100 credits at level 6), marginal failure (35-39%) will be compensated by Awards Boards as follows;
+- 4.4.2 Compensation applies at a module level (as opposed to component level) and can be applied where the overall module mark is between 35% and 39% irrespective of one or more components having a mark outside of the compensation range. - 4.4.3 Provided students have passed modules worth a minimum of 80 credits at the same level (100 credits at level 6), marginal failure (35-39%) will be compensated as per the table below.
+This may not result in the completion of the level.

-Qualification Level 3 Level 4 Level 5 Level 6 Maximum
+Level 3 Level 4 Level 5 Level 6 Maximum

-Opertificate in Enhancetion maximum maximum maximum maximum total
+Qualification maximum maximum maximum maximum total

 Certificate in Education,

 Graduate Certificate, Professional

 Graduate Certificate in Education,

-Graduate Diploma Comper sation not pe ermitted
+Graduate Diploma Comper sation not pe rmitted

 Certificate of Higher Education,

 Higher National Certificate - 40 - - 40

 Diploma of Higher Education,

 Higher National Diploma,

 Foundation Degree - 40 40 - 80

 Accelerated, Single Honours,

 Joint Honours, Sandwich,

 Integrated Master's Degree - 40 40 20 100

 Bachelor's Degree with

 Foundation Year,

 Integrated Master's Degree with

 Foundation Year 40 40 40 20 140

 Top-up Honours Degree - - 20 20 40

 Foundation and Preparatory

 Studies 40 - - - -